opallch/argument_relation_detection/README.md

 (and should be) used further for feature engineering, since it contains both expert and student annotated data, which are already preprocessed.

-Files in `./corpus/tmp/` are temporary corpus produced at difference data preprocessing stages, e.g. Files with suffix `_clean_translated` indicates that the raw text of the tweets are already cleaned (e.g. URLs are removed) as follows:
+Files in `./corpus/tmp/` are temporary corpus produced at different data preprocessing stages, e.g. Files with suffix `_clean_translated` indicates that the raw text of the tweets are already cleaned (e.g. URLs are removed) as follows:
     1. URLs are removed